 Well, I shouldn’t say that nothing was done.
 The kid kept running up the alley, turning back occasionally to throw a rock at me.
 Finally, I saw a miracle.
 Ahead of the kid — at the far end of the alley was a patrol of four police officers with muscular arms and shoulders sticking out of their bulletproof vests.
 The kid didn’t even try to run.
 I shouted at the officers to stop him and, by the time I caught up, he was pinned against the brick wall with his hands behind his back.
 One of the two girls was there also with her head bowed down.

 My bag was nowhere to be seen.
 I couldn’t have cared less about the kid or the girl.
 They both looked homeless and dirty, their eyes vacant and mean.
-Even though I was bleeding through my shirt and my head was pounding, a streak of sympathy still flashed by when I saw how young and how old my attacker’s face looked.
+Even though I was bleeding through my shirt and my head was pounding, a streak of sympathy still flashed by when I saw how simultaneously young and old my attacker’s face looked.
 I just wanted my computer back.

 They both told the officers that they had no idea who I was or what had happened while I ran around frantically and desperately asking every heartless onlooker where the third girl went but no one said anything.
 Somehow I felt more rage towards them than the kid who attacked me.